 Maipo Canyon is located 25 km southeast of Santiago, where many tourists go for adventures and to enjoy a delicious local meal.
 You can go hiking, cycling, skiing, and much more in the canyon.

-Don’t forget, if you intend to ski during your Christmas holidays, that Chile is in the Southern Hemisphere, so the seasons are opposite those of the Northern Hemisphere.
+If you intend to ski during your Christmas holidays, remember that Chile is in the Southern Hemisphere, so the seasons are opposite those of the Northern Hemisphere.

 Chilean Dishes You Need to Try